Steve Christie: Buffalo Bills

-Later career
+San Diego Chargers

 From 2001 to 2003 he played for the San Diego Chargers, who, with the hire of former Bills GM John Butler, acquired several former Buffalo players.

-In 2001, Butler signed Christie on November 28, to replace Wade Richey who was demoted after struggling on field goals.
+In 2001, Butler signed Christie on November 28, to replace Wade Richey who was demoted to kickoffs after struggling on field goals.

+Jacksonville Jaguars

 In 2004, Christie was signed by the Jacksonville Jaguars to put some pressure on struggling rookie Josh Scobee.

+New York Giants

 Christie requested his release from Jacksonville after a week in camp hoping to retire, but signed with the New York Giants a day later, playing what would be his final NFL season.

 In his 15 NFL seasons, Christie converted 336 of 431 (77%) field goals and 468 of 473 (98%) extra points, giving him a total of 1,476 points.

+Toronto Argonauts

 On July 2, 2007, Christie joined the Toronto Argonauts of the Canadian Football League by signing a practice roster agreement with the team.
 On the signing, Christie pointed out that one reason for joining the team was "basically doing Michael (Clemons) a favour" as a former college teammate and that it was tentatively for one game.
 The other reason was that as a Canadian citizen, playing one game in the CFL, would be great way to finish his career.
-Christie was activated to play on July 7, 2007 against the Hamilton Tiger-Cats.
+Christie was activated to play on July 7, 2007, against the Hamilton Tiger-Cats.

-On March 5, 2008 Christie retired from professional football.
+On March 5, 2008, Christie retired from professional football.
 The Buffalo Bills officially signed Christie to a one-day contract, thus to retire as a Buffalo Bill.
-He currently resides in Bradenton, Florida, with his wife Kelly and their four daughters.
+He currently resides in Bradenton, Florida, with his wife Kelly and their daughter Clare.